gravityhub-org/cuhkvoting/README.md

 cuhkvoting topvoted
 cuhkvoting --help
-cuhkvoting vote 2504.12345 # Should work if you have ssh key and are member of gravityhub-org (but if not, see setup below)
+cuhkvoting vote 2504.12345 # Should work if you have ssh key and are member of gravityhub-org (but if not, see setup below) cuhkvoting vote remove 2504.12345 # Should work if you have ssh key and are member of gravityhub-org (but if not, see setup below)
 ```

 ### Install